yiisoft/yii2/docs/guide/runtime-logging.md

-For each log target, you can configure its [[yii\log\Target::levels|levels]] and [[yii\log\Target::categories|categories]] properties to specify which severity levels and categories of the messages that you want the target to process.
+For each log target, you can configure its [[yii\log\Target::levels|levels]] and [[yii\log\Target::categories|categories]] properties to specify which severity levels and categories of the messages that the target should process.

 The [[yii\log\Target::levels|levels]] property takes an array consisting of one or several of the following values: